RafDevX/NodeBB-DD2391/report/report.typ

 Diogo already had prior experience with Docker and JavaScript, which was a valuable skill in this project.
-Along with #link(<rafael>)[Rafael], he worked on the #link(<unauthorized-admin>)[Unauthorized Administration] task, deciding on what was the best course of action for solving the problem at hands.
+Along with #link(<rafael>)[Rafael], he worked on the #link(<unauthorized-admin>)[Unauthorized Administration] task, deliberating on what was the best course of action for solving the problem at hands.
 It was first decided that we would implement two-factor authentication, but upon finding out that the plugin already existed, and that a solution only included clicking on a few buttons in the web interface, Diogo decided to